Siroopfles/NovaPort/README.md

     Orchestrator -- "Delegates Phase" --> LeadModes
     LeadModes -- "Delegates Sub-task" --> SpecializedModes

-    SpecializedModes -- "Reads/Writes Project Data" --> ConPort
+    SpecializedModes -- "Reads/Writes Project Data" --> NovaPortMCP
-    LeadModes -- "Reads/Writes Project Data" --> ConPort
+    LeadModes -- "Reads/Writes Project Data" --> NovaPortMCP
-    Orchestrator -- "Reads/Writes Project Data" --> ConPort
+    Orchestrator -- "Reads/Writes Project Data" --> NovaPortMCP

-    ConPort -- "Stores/Retrieves Structured Data" --> SQLite
+    NovaPortMCP -- "Stores/Retrieves Structured Data" --> SQLite
-    ConPort -- "Stores/Retrieves Vectors" --> ChromaDB
+    NovaPortMCP -- "Stores/Retrieves Vectors" --> ChromaDB
 ```

-### Context Portal (ConPort)
+### NovaPort-MCP (The Project Memory)

-ConPort is the backbone of the Nova system.
-It is a workspace-specific SQLite database (typically `context_portal/context.db`) that stores all project-related information, from high-level goals and architectural decisions to code snippets, bug reports, and configuration settings.
-All Nova modes interact with ConPort via a standardized Model Context Protocol (MCP) server (based on [github.com/GreatScottyMac/context-portal](https://github.com/GreatScottyMac/context-portal)) and its tools (primarily `use_mcp_tool`), ensuring consistency, traceability, and a shared understanding of the project state.
+NovaPort-MCP is the backbone of the Nova system.
+It is a workspace-specific database (typically creating a `.novaport_data` directory in your project) that stores all project-related information, from high-level goals and architectural decisions to code snippets, bug reports, and configuration settings.
+All Nova modes interact with NovaPort-MCP via its standardized Model Context Protocol (MCP) server and its tools (primarily `use_mcp_tool`), ensuring consistency, traceability, and a shared understanding of the project state.

 ### Nova Modes